microsoft/CDM/README.md

 # Introduction

-The Common Data Model standard defines a common language for business entities covering, over time, the full range of business processes across sales, services, marketing, operations, finance, talent, and commerce and for the Customer, People, and Product entities at the core of a company's business processes.
+Common Data Model standard defines a common language for business entities covering, over time, the full range of business processes across sales, services, marketing, operations, finance, talent, and commerce and for the Customer, People, and Product entities at the core of a company's business processes.
 The goal of Common Data Model is to enable data and application interoperability spanning multiple channels, service implementations, and vendors.
-The Common Data Model provides self-describing data (structurally and semantically), enabling applications to easily read and understand the data.
+Common Data Model provides self-describing data (structurally and semantically), enabling applications to easily read and understand the data.

-The Common Data Model is undergoing a specification effort driven by Microsoft.
+Common Data Model is undergoing a specification effort driven by Microsoft.
 The documents published are a preview, and will be iterated on.

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or